metatensor/metatrain/docs/src/dev-docs/new-architecture.rst

 called ``<your_architecture_name>.rst`` in the ``docs/src/architectures/templates`` folder.
 This folder is called ``templates`` because the files here are preprocessed to generate the final documentation ``.rst`` files.
-This is done by simply reading the file as a python string and calling ``template_string.format(...)`` with some variables passed that you can use in your template.
-However, you are completely free to not use any of the variables and just write a static ``.rst`` file if you prefer.
-It will be treated as a template, but the effect will be simply that your file will get copied to the final documentation folder without any changes.
+However, you are completely free to just write a static ``.rst`` file if you prefer, it will just be used as it is.
+In case you choose to use the variables in your ``.rst`` file (which can make your docs more robust to codebase changes), here is the reference for the variables you can use:

+.. autoclass:: src.architectures.generate.ArchitectureTemplateVariables
+   :no-index:
+   :members:
+   :undoc-members:

 .. _ckpt_version: